Skip to main content

 LexA Repressor Function

 The LexA repressor is a protein that negatively regulates the SOS response in E. coli by binding to the operator region of SOS genes, including uvrA.
 Under normal conditions, LexA prevents transcription of these genes.
-When DNA damage occurs, the RecA protein facilitates the cleavage of LexA, leading to the derepression of SOS genes and allowing for their expression to initiate DNA repair processes.
+However, when DNA damage occurs, the RecA protein facilitates the cleavage of LexA, leading to derepression and allowing the expression of SOS genes to initiate DNA repair processes.

 Recommended video: